-Paasook offers a slightly shorter walk to the beach than other options thanks to its location at the far corner of main lane through Tonsai.
+The decent bungalows at Paasook offer a slightly shorter walk to the beach than other options thanks to a location at the far northern corner of the only lane running through Tonsai.

 The large and re-painted (again, this time blue!) shacks are spacious and quite inviting, with hardwood floors, fresh sheets on firm mattresses, mosquito nets, fans, several screened windows and large tiled wet bathrooms—cold water only and definitely a critter or two.
 We’ve always liked these rooms and it’s great to see them being kept up.